-Okay fine, you could have done this in the past (if you were lucky and had like a $1.000.0000), but we are living in the modern age now.
+Okay fine, you could have done this type of currency trading in the past (if you were lucky and had like a $1.000.0000), but we are living in the modern age now.
 Nowadays, you can place your trades and get instant market execution without even getting out of your chair.
 How, you may ask?
 By using an online platform.
 And there’s one extremely popular trading platform among forex and CFD traders – the MetaTrader4, also known as MT4.

-Let’s get you up to speed on how to use the MetaTrader4.
+So, let’s get you up to speed on how to use the MetaTrader4.

-But one trading platform stands out above the rest, the online platform widely known as MetaTrader 4.
+But one trading software stands out above the rest, the online platform widely known as MetaTrader 4.

 The main panels of the MT4 platform are: